Engleby: Critical reception

 Reviews of the novel were mixed, with many critics citing the almost unlikable narrator as a negative factor.

 Phil Hogan of The Observer said, "The character of Engleby's oddness, though, is harder to fathom.
 His prose has that flat, stilted quality familiar to the modern reader as a sign of moral vacuity, but does he have to be so uninteresting with it?"
 He went on to say, "The eventual arrival of men in white coats – a welcome introduction of sane voices – heralds the most successful section of the book.
 Relieved of the burden of faux suspense, ideas kept at the fringe by passing ephemera are foregrounded, themes blossom.
 This, you sense, is what Faulks has been waiting for – the chance to engage more directly with his subject.
 His prose, freed from the shackles of a troubled mind, starts to shine too.
 The trouble is it shines too late."

-Jane Shilling of The Telegraph said, "Like Human Traces, Engleby is distinguished by a remarkable intellectual energy: a narrative verve, technical mastery of the possibilities of the novel form and vivid sense of the tragic contingency of human life."
+Jane Shilling of The Daily Telegraph said, "Like Human Traces, Engleby is distinguished by a remarkable intellectual energy: a narrative verve, technical mastery of the possibilities of the novel form and vivid sense of the tragic contingency of human life."

 Terrence Rafferty of The New York Times said, "At one point, near the end, when both the character and his creator seem to be getting slightly desperate, Engleby throws out the possibility that the 'idea of self' may be no more than a 'necessary fiction.'
 Maybe it is.
 'Engleby' isn't."